as1ndu/as1ndu/content/posts/the-wisdom-of-rationals.md

 agents with bad information.
 This may however improve in subsequent iterations of the market (agents signaling wrong information go bust )

-It is often mistaken that prediction markets are based on "The wisdom of the crowds", but they are actually based on the wisdom of the rationals, a system where people don’t talk about what they don’t know.
+It is often mentioned that prediction markets are based on "The wisdom of the crowds" & that creates a false analogy where people this it works for the same reason democracy does, but they are actually based on the wisdom of the rationals, _a system where people don’t talk about what they don’t know_.